Back when I lived in Busan, South Korea, Stephen Krashen came there! It was kind of a big deal and there was certainly a buzz around town.

 1. I need to encourage students to read extensively.
 Many (99%) have never read a single novel, comic book or newspaper article in English, for fun.

 2. I need to provide interesting input for my students in the classroom.
 This involves taking stuff from the real-world and making it a bit easier by grading the language in it.
+Some of my best classes have been when I based them on something happening in the world at that time.

 3. I need to ensure that I provide a classroom environment with low anxiety.
 This means cooperation instead of competition.
+I’ve definitely been guilty over the years of this, but in past years, I’ve been trying to decrease stress levels and increase fun and relaxation.

 Academic Types: Check out this book by Stephen Krashen